bootlin/toolchains-builder/README.md

 probably this script your looking for.

-All these scripts can be called without arguments to get their usage informations.
+All these scripts can be called without arguments to get their usage information.